dgroomes/react-playground/README.md

 ## `vite/`

-NOT YET IMPLEMENTED

 A React project built with [Vite](https://vitejs.dev/).
+It features TypeScript.

 See the README in [vite/](vite/).